hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 | Microsoft Sentinel | OfficeActivity (_Table)_ |
 | Defender XDR for Cloud Apps | CloudAppEvents _(Table)_ |

-One useful audit event to help email compromise investigation is the MailItemsAccessed event which shows sync and bind activity for a users mailbox.
+One useful audit event to help email compromise investigations is the MailItemsAccessed event which shows sync and bind activity for a users mailbox.
 Sync operations are generated whenever a mail client application downloads mail items.
 Bind operations record individual access to an email message.
 Microsoft has some good [documentation](https://learn.microsoft.com/en-us/purview/audit-log-investigate-accounts) that can help bolster forensic investigations.

 Unfortunately, your environment may be missing such logs since not all event logging in Unified Audit Log (UAL) is enabled by default if users are being licensed via inheritance.
 I'll show how to can remediate this by enabling an audit retention policy within Microsoft Purview.

+### Purview Audit Retention Policy

+I'll give a short intro on Purview and audit retention policies.
+If you're unfamiliar with and its importance. a brief introIf you're unfamiliar In short, an audit - (good primer that was provided when discussing data sensitivity labels)

 ### **Prerequisites**